William E. Riker

-William Edward Riker (February 17, 1873 – December 3, 1969) was a White supremacist religious leader who founded the community of Holy City, California, and was an unsuccessful candidate for California Governor.
+William Edward Riker (February 17, 1873 – December 3, 1969) was a White supremacist religious leader and perennial candidate who founded the community of Holy City, California, and was an unsuccessful candidate for California Governor.
 Other nicknames included "Father", "The Comforter", "The Professor", "The Emancipator".

 Early life

 Riker was born in California on February 17, 1873.
 He worked as a palm reader and later traveled as a mind reader under the professional name "Professor Riker".
 Riker moved to Canada rather than face charges of bigamy in San Francisco.
 In Canada, Riker established The Perfect Christian Divine Way (PCDW) and a religious doctrine which emphasized white supremacy, racial segregation, gender segregation, and abstinence from alcohol and sex.
 In 1918, the PCDW was incorporated by Riker, Irvin Fisher and Anna Schramm in Los Angeles.

 Religious commune leader

 In 1918, Riker returned to the United States and purchased 75 acre of land near Los Gatos outside of San Jose.
 He used the property to found the religious commune of Holy City, which Riker said he had been instructed to do through messages from God.
 He married his fourth wife, "Mother" Lucille Schutrum Jensen Riker (1874–1950) which went against claims of celibacy.
 This marriage resulted in one of his early disciples, Frieda Schwartz, suing him in order to recuperate her money invested in PCDW.
 Schwartz lost the lawsuit but generated publicity and more tourism to the area as a result.

 Eventually increasing the commune to 200 acre, Riker developed it into a road-side tourist attraction which included an observatory, gas station, dance hall, restaurant and penny peep show machines.
 Along the roadway entering Holy City, Riker placed nine Santa Claus statues and a billboard that read "Headquarters for the World's Most Perfect Government."